Stup0r38/Mate-i3-dotfiles/README.md

 + `blueman`: Bluetooth managing application, spawns in the bluetooth top panel
 + `nm-connection-editor`: GUI wifi connection editor, spawns in the top panel
 + `xbacklight`: Controls display brightness, which the control of has been mapped to brightness keys
++ `seahorse`: Used to change the keyring password to nothing, to avoid an annoying popup on chromium

 ### Fonts You Should Install ###
 + `SF Pro Text`: System font